 A student is encouraged to complete the required work as soon as possible.
-The deadline for making up an incomplete is at the end of the 10th week of the subsequent regular semester (fall or spring).
+The deadline for making up an incomplete is at the end of the 10th week of the subsequent regular semester (fall or spring); however, an instructor may establish an earlier deadline.
 At the deadline, one of the following actions will occur:

 - The instructor submits a final grade on the change-of-grade form.

 - The grade of “I” converts to an F.